 Lynwood Center

-Lynwood Center is simply one of Bainbridge Island’s most sought-after neighborhoods, located at the island’s southern tip where coastal charm meets walkable convenience.
-Enjoy boutique shops, local wine tasting, a historic movie theater, and a stay at the Pleasant Beach Inn, all just steps from a scenic pebble beach.
+Lynwood Center is simply one of Bainbridge Island’s most sought-after neighborhoods, located at the island’s southern tip.
+Enjoy fancy boutique shops, local wine tasting, a historic movie theater, and stay at the Pleasant Beach Inn.
 Eat at the Tree house Cafe and experience the perfect blend of island living.